the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-resources.md

 * [Buffer](https://buffer.com/)

-* This is a good guide to getting set up on twitter: https://www.wired.com/story/how-to-setup-twitter-search-hashtag-and-login-help/
+* This is a good [guide to getting set up on twitter](https://www.wired.com/story/how-to-setup-twitter-search-hashtag-and-login-help/).

 * [Ten simple rules to getting started on Twitter as a scientist](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007513)